doctavious/snippext/README.md

 ```

 In the example above, the "readme_example" code snippet will be spliced between the comments.
 Any text inside the comment will be replaced by the code snippet.
 This allows for a default snippet to be included if for any reason the referenced identifier was not extracted from the source.

+When rendering snippet content, Snippext will remove leading spaces from indented code snippets.

 ### Target Features